- Slingsby’s Flying Squad

 Ailsa completed the Bachelor of Dramatic Art in Design (NIDA) in 2003.

 Design credits for State Theatre Comoany of SA include A Doll’s House, The 39 Steps, Things I Know to Be True, Betrayal, Beckett Triptych, The Importance of Being Earnest, Hedda Gabler, In the Next Room or The Vibrator Play, War Mother, The Ham Funeral, The Complete Works of William Shakespeare (Abridged), The Price, The Cripple of Inishmaan, Little Bird, The Seagull and Three Sisters.

-Design credits for Slingsby include Ode to Nonsense and Mouse, Bird and Sausage.
+Design credits for Slingsby include Ode to Nonsense, Mouse, Bird and Sausage, The Young King and Emil and the Detectives.
 Designs for Patch include Cranky Bear and Yo Diddle Diddle.

 Ailsa was Costume Designer for Cloudstreet (State Opera of SA.)
 Ailsa received the 2011 Mike Walsh Fellowship.